Loans

 A title loan is a secured loan that uses your car as collateral—more specifically, the car’s title, which identifies the vehicle’s legal owner.
 Title loans can also be for motorcycles, RVs, and trucks.
 The lender then puts a lien on the title, which essentially suspends the borrower’s ownership of the vehicle.

 In exchange for that title, a borrower can receive a direct deposit loan for up to 25% of the car’s value.
-In addition, many title loan lenders will send money to your bank account in a little as 30 minutes!
+In addition, many title loan lenders will send money to your bank account in as little as 30 minutes!

 As a secured loan, a title loan application doesn’t usually require a credit check or a high credit score.
 And unlike the collateral used for a pawnshop loan, a title loan allows you to keep driving the vehicle during the life of the loan.
 These factors make getting a title loan likely for lots of people who may not be able to find a loan elsewhere.
 And they can do so without giving up the transportation they need to keep a job and stay on top of repayments.

 If a borrower defaults on a title loan, the lender will keep the title, repossess the car, and sell it to recoup the money they lost from your loan.
-And as with almost all Direct deposit loans, title loans have high interest rates.
+And as with almost all direct deposit loans, title loans have high-interest rates.
 Just know that falling behind on repayments could mean the loss of your car.
 Be careful.

 Home Equity Line of Credit (HELOC)